 Just as he has great responsibilities in buying and selling a home, all actions contrary to those explained would be considered a fault.
 Here is a list of things an escrow agent should not do:

-- It is losing the money or part of it and the documents.
-It is a violation and requires a penalty for losing the clients’ money
+- Losing the money or part of it and the documents is an infraction and imply a penalty.

-- You are using the money or property for personal gain while in your custody
+- Use the money or property for personal gain while in your custody.

 What are the most frequent irregularities?

 With so much money and important documents, it is always possible to commit a crime.
 In this situation, it is recommended to hire the services of a professional who can provide the security you need.
 But, we invite you to be alert to these circumstances:

 - Mixing funds: It is not legal, under any context, for the lawyer or law firm to transfer money to a personal or company account.
 If you do so, you risk commingling personal finances with the fund.